cemakpolat/python-advanced-tutorials/docs/part2/subchapters/c4_descriptor.md

 ---
-title: Functions as First Class Citizens
+title: Descriptors and Attribute Management
-parent: Advanced Go Development
+parent: Advanced Python Concepts
 nav_order: 2
 ---

-## Chapter 4: Functions as First-Class Citizens
+## Chapter 4: Descriptors and Attribute Management

 In Go, functions are considered first-class citizens.
 This means that functions can be treated like any other value: they can be assigned to variables, passed as arguments to other functions, and returned as values from other functions.
 This flexibility opens up a wide range of possibilities for writing powerful and expressive code.